kristopolous/db.js/README.md

 #### db.findFirst( constraint )
 This is a shorthand to find for when you are only expecting one result.
+**Please note that findFirst ALWAYS returns an object.
+If there was no match then the returned object is empty.**

 #### db.like( string )
 This is like SQL like command and it takes the value and does